How To Reduce Your Facebook Ads CPM - Lebesgue: AI CMO Skip to content

 Frequency = impressions/reach

-A higher frequency is not only going to hurt your CTR and CPC but also CPM.
+A higher frequency is not only going to hurt your CTR and CPC but also your CPM.
 If the same people are constantly seeing the same ad, they’re not going to engage with it.
 And because of that, your CTR will start to decrease, while the CPC and CPM will increase.
-Therefore, you need to constantly monitor your campaigns to understand how the frequency is impacting them.

 Facebook doesn’t really specify the ideal ad frequency, but we do recommend keeping it below seven.
 Anything over that will usually start to negatively affect the performance of your ads.